Blue Steel (May 10, 1934)

 Released on May 10, 1934: (running time 51 minutes) A local rancher tries to take over all of the ranches because of a rich vein of gold running through them.

 Produced by Paul Malvern

 Directed by Robert N. Bradbury

-Written by Robert N. Bradbury.
+Written by Robert N. Bradbury

-The Actors: John Wayne (John Carruthers), Eleanor Hunt (Bety Mason), George 'Gabby' Hayes (Sheriff Jake), Edward Peil Sr. (Malgrove), Yakima Canutt (Danti, the polka-dot bandit), Lafe McKee (Dan Mason), George Cleveland (innkeeper Hank), Earl Dwire (henchman), Chris Allen (townsman), Silver Tip Baker (townsman), Barney Beasley (townsman), Hank Bell (stage driver with payroll), Ralph Bucko (townsman), Horace B. Carpenter (townsman), Lane Chandler (unknown), Jack Evans (townsman), Herman Hack (henchman), Henry Hall (unknown), Theodore Lorch (townsman), Bud McClure (townsman), Art Mix (unknown), Perry Murdock (henchman), George Nash (bridegroom), Herman Nowlin (townsman), Artie Ortego (henchman), Tex Phelps (henchman).
+The Actors: John Wayne (John Carruthers), Eleanor Hunt (Bety Mason), George 'Gabby' Hayes (Sheriff Jake), Edward Peil Sr. (Malgrove), Yakima Canutt (Danti, the polka-dot bandit), Lafe McKee (Dan Mason), George Cleveland (innkeeper Hank), Earl Dwire (henchman), Chris Allen (townsman), Silver Tip Baker (townsman), Barney Beasley (townsman), Hank Bell (stage driver with payroll), Ralph Bucko (townsman), Horace B. Carpenter (townsman), Lane Chandler (unknown), Jack Evans (townsman), Herman Hack (henchman), Henry Hall (unknown), Theodore Lorch (townsman), Bud McClure (townsman), Art Mix (unknown), Perry Murdock (henchman), George Nash (unknown), Herman Nowlin (townsman), Artie Ortego (henchman), Tex Phelps (henchman)